voger/script_loader_showcase/README.md

 ```

 For the sake of brevity all branching and merging steps will be ommited.
-They are good prectices though and should be followed.
+They are good practices though and should be followed.

 ### Install needed libraries